Board of Directors

 |Secretary – Richard Boonstoppel and his wife Carol and their 5 children operate Tri Lea Farms near Grunthal.
 They milk 100 Holstein cows through 2 robots in a freestall barn.
 TMR is fed by conveyor belt from tower silos.
 Manure is stored in a slurrystore type structure and spread on land designated for corn silage and corn grain.
 Most of the forage production is from their own land, with maybe some dry hay purchased.
 Custom operators complete basically all their tasks, ensuring that machinery is kept to a minimum.

-Richard is on the Westgen board and Carol is very involved with 4H and Eastern Mantoba Holstein club.
+Richard is the current chair of the Westgen board and Carol is very involved with 4H and Eastern Mantoba Holstein club.
 They are actively involved a strong church fellowship

 |John Georgison farms with his wife Roxanne, 2 daughters, parents and 2 brothers north of Winnipeg.
 They built a new barn c/w 3 robots in 2007 after having operated an older tiestall facility, previously.
 They grow and harvest all their own forage, cash cropping the remaining acres using custom operators to complete some of the tasks.
 Some of the grain is fed to the dairy herd, which is fed a TMR delivered by a conveyor belt system to the feed fence.